taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/XSS Contexts.md

 ## XSS into JavaScript

-- When XSS context is some existing JavaScript within the response, a wide variety of situations can arise, with different techniquest necessary to perform an exploit.
+- When the XSS context is existing JavaScript within the response, various situations can arise, each requiring different techniques to perform an exploit.
+- The specific technique needed to exploit the XSS vulnerability depends on the context and how the existing JavaScript is used within the application.
+- Some common techniques include manipulating variables, modifying function calls, injecting additional JavaScript code, or leveraging the existing JavaScript logic to execute malicious actions.
+- Exploiting XSS within JavaScript requires a deep understanding of the application's JavaScript code and how it interacts with user input.
+- Depending on the circumstances, different XSS payloads and injection points may be necessary to successfully execute the desired JavaScript code and achieve the intended malicious actions.

 ### Terminating the existing script

-- Consider an example where our input data is injected to a variable inside **`<script>`** tag.
+- In a scenario where our input data is injected into a variable inside a `<script>` tag, we can use a payload to break out of the existing JavaScript and execute our own code.
 ```html
 <script>
 	...